Ensure your data structure enables your goals

 Let's Work Together!

-I build an online database by following an adequately administered process involving the data curators and the technical team.
-By joining hands, I ensure that I use the technology skillfully to address the specific requirements of your collection.
+I build online database by following a carefully managed process involving the data curators and technical teams.
+Through this collaboration, I ensure technology is used skillfully to address to address the specific requirements of your project.
 You are always involved and informed during the process.
-The process is flexible to your needs, and I will happily cater to your needs within the confines of the standing procedures.
-Listed below are the stages I usually follow in the process of turning your data into a “live” digital database.
+The approach is flexible to accommodate your needs, and I will happily cater to them within the project’s framework.
+Below are the stages I usually follow to turn your data into a “live” digital database.

 In our initial one-hour video meeting, I make sure that I can indeed serve your needs.
-I get to understand briefly what your datasets are (findings, documents, etc.), what you expect the online collection to achieve, and what your long-term goals are (even your greatest expectations regarding the research or database).
-If we decide to work together, we move on to the next stage.
+I gain a brief understanding of your data sources (findings, documents, and related materials), what you expect to achieve, and what your long-term goals are (even your greatest expectations regarding the research or the data store).

 Specifying Structure

-You know best what your data objects are and the relationship among them.
-I will apply this knowledge correctly and funnel it into a computerized system.
-This process is called "data modeling," in which you are fully involved.
+You know best what your data objects are and what the relationship between them are.
+I will apply this knowledge effectively and translate it into a computerized system.
+This is a process called “data modeling,” in which you are fully involved.
 You do not need technical knowledge.
-During our discussions, you provide the necessary information, and we put it to work.
-We will also discuss your future needs as we are designing the system (even if we don't implement them in the first phase of your project).
+During our discussions, you provide the necessary information, and we incorporate it into the design.
+We will also discuss future needs, even if we do not implemented in the first phase.

 Specifying Behavior